loomio/loomio_help/content/guides/consent_process/index.md

 ---
-title: Consent decision making with Loomio & Round Sky
+title: Consent decision making with Round Sky
-description: A simple how to for group decision making with Integrative Consent
+description: A simple 'how to' for groups to use Integrative Consent on & off Loomio
 menu:
   main:
     parent: guides